Which Noise-Cancelling Headphones Should You Actually Buy?

 Frequently asked questions

-Are the XM4 good for workouts?
+Are the JBL Tour One M3 good for travel?